wendahere/JAWS/path/to/Sean.md

 Now that my rechargable power supply worked, I worked on supplying the current need to the other components while also doing the cicuit on stripboards.
 I discussed with my mechanical engineer, Allen, to see how would I solder the components together.
 He suggested that we should have a board for just the batteries and the voltage changes and a different board for the connection of the esp32 to the other non-power related compoments like our ultrasonic sensor and our OLED display.
 Thus, I decided to start planning on how to solder it.
 Here is how the schematic looks like:
 ![new 1week 16 power](https://user-images.githubusercontent.com/43029229/74098849-cfdfa580-4b57-11ea-81a2-da7e051668ba.jpeg)
-I also tried plaaning the
+I also tried planning the stripboard

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk4MjY3ODAsLTQyNzU3NzQzOSw5MjY1Nj
+eyJoaXN0b3J5IjpbLTY3OTkzNDQzNywtNDI3NTc3NDM5LDkyNj
-UyODMsLTU5NzI3ODg2MywxMjY1NTQ5OTM2LDczMTg5MDc5OCwt
+U2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5MzYsNzMxODkwNzk4
-MTcxMzg4MjkzNywtNDkxNjg5MDU5LC02OTE1ODU5OTksMTI5Nz
+LC0xNzEzODgyOTM3LC00OTE2ODkwNTksLTY5MTU4NTk5OSwxMj
-M2MTQ5NywxNDMwMjE5NDI1LDEwNDI1MDY5MzgsMTA4Njc2Nzgx
+k3MzYxNDk3LDE0MzAyMTk0MjUsMTA0MjUwNjkzOCwxMDg2NzY3
-OCwtMTE0MzE5NjAxNCwtMjAwOTY4MTQyOCwxNDQ0NzM3MzgwLC
+ODE4LC0xMTQzMTk2MDE0LC0yMDA5NjgxNDI4LDE0NDQ3MzczOD
-0yMDA5NjIxNzYxLC00NjEwODYwNzEsNzM4MjkzMjA2LDE1Mzk0
+AsLTIwMDk2MjE3NjEsLTQ2MTA4NjA3MSw3MzgyOTMyMDYsMTUz
-Nzc0MDldfQ==
+OTQ3NzQwOV19
 -->